abstract road

 The State dropped the DUI.

 The defendant was stopped for speeding.
-The officer observed an odor of alcohol, a flushed face, and bloodshot eyes.
-The defendant then performed various field sobriety tests whereby the officer stated that he failed each exercise.
-He was subsequently arrested for DUI.
-He later refused the breath test.
+The officer observed an odor of alcohol, slurred speech, and watery eyes.
+The defendant admitted to having drank 4 beers.
+After performing various field sobriety tests, she was arrested for DUI.
+She later blew a .153 and a .153 in the breath machine.

 The State dropped the DUI.